-- 1. Assure that all housing developed includes a diversity of housing types and sizes to respond to the full spectrum of need facing Truro. - 2.
-Create more affordable year-round housing for: families with children, senior housing options, and individuals with special needs, including accessible and supportive housing to respond to the diversity of need across population type. - 3.
-Increase Truro's public and private capacity to implement local and regional housing initiatives to assure attainment of Truro's housing vision. - 4.
-Promote greater public awareness and understanding of Truro's housing crisis including encouraging enhanced housing advocacy by a broad cross section of the community to solidify and build community support for all future housing development efforts.
+- 1. Create year-round housing opportunities that are affordable for very low, moderate, and middle-income households including through the conversion of existing buildings into year-round affordable housing. - 2.
+Create seasonal housing options for employees of the Town and local businesses to support and sustain the seasonal elements of the local and regional economy more effectively. - 3.
+Create differing types of affordable housing to meet and then exceed the State's goal of 10% of all housing being affordable to assure the stability, diversity, and growth of the community, with a minimum average of 20 units annually to reach the qualitative housing goal of 260 units by 2035. - 4.
+Assure that all housing developed includes a diversity of housing types and sizes to respond to the full spectrum of need facing Truro. - 5.
+Create more affordable year-round housing for: families with children, senior housing options, and individuals with special needs, including accessible and supportive housing to respond to the diversity of need across population type. - 6.
+Increase Truro's public and private capacity to implement local and regional housing initiatives to assure attainment of Truro's housing vision.

+7. Promote greater public awareness and understanding of Truro's housing crisis including encouraging enhanced housing advocacy by a broad cross section of the community to solidify and build community support for all future housing development efforts.